The Angel Chair - Sloane & Sons

 Collaborative post.
 Photo Credits: Jenny Kakoudakis

-Filling this gap, is Burton on Trent based company Sloane & Sons, who launched their Angel chair (a hybrid high back chair that is based on the 1950s Contour Chair design of Australian Grant Featherston) that at £199 is not only affordable but also comes in 9 colours to match any decor.
+Filling this gap, is Burton on Trent based company Sloane & Sons, who launched their Angel chair (a hybrid high back chair that is based on the 1950s Contour Chair design of Australian Grant Featherston) that at £199 is not only affordable but also comes in 9 colors to match any decor.

-Based on a recognisable design and offering comfort levels that would rival many of the much more expensive designs, the Angel chair found itself right at home in not one but three different settings in our own home, proving how wonderfully versatile it can be.
+Based on a recognizable design and offering comfort levels that would rival many of the much more expensive designs, the Angel chair found itself right at home in not one but three different settings in our own home, proving how wonderfully versatile it can be.

-And as a warm colour it can help balance out grey walls which are so popular in English homes of late (including mine, see them here!), bringing some much needed pizzazz to make for cozy abode.
-It also works in harmony with teals (another very hot colour trend).
+And as a warm colour it can help balance out grey walls which are so popular in English homes of late (including mine, see it in our living room makeover with terracotta colors here) bringing some much-needed pizzazz to make for a cozy abode.
+It also works in harmony with teals (another very hot color trend).

 In the living room, where the walls are grey, I was wondering whether the carpet which has terracotta in it, would be able to work with the intense colour of the chair's fabric.
 I was not disappointed.

 I did not have enough time to sort out a Scandi side table for styling purposes, but if I did the photo below would have aced with a nest of two round tables and a Jielde lamp.

-And if you want to keep things really minimal, use a sheepskin, especially during the winter months.
+And if you want to keep things minimal, use a sheepskin, especially during the winter months.
 This way you nail the Scandi look and feel cozy and warm.

-In terms of comfort, this is more of a relaxing and reading chair, as it has a lightly tilted back - this chair needs a stool and you could definitely go to sleep in it!
+In terms of comfort, this is more of a relaxing and reading chair, as it has a lightly tilted back - this chair needs a stool and you could go to sleep in it!